canonical/craft-application/docs/howto/partitions.rst

 Applications implementing ``craft-application`` and its dependent suite of libraries can optionally make use of *partitions* when organizing the files in their output artifact.
-Partitions are a generic concept, and may be used to implement a concrete feature in your application.
-For instance, partitions may refer to:
+Partitions are used to organize files into different artifacts or artifact sections, and the actual layout of partitions are defined by the application.
+For instance, partitions can be used to implement:

 * Snapcraft's *components*
 * `Disk partitions <https://en.wikipedia.org/wiki/Disk_partitioning>`_ * Any